University of East London

 Who can apply?

 The programme is an intensive combination of academic learning and assessment, clinical practice and supervision on placement, and research training.
-Applicants should be sure that they can commit to a challenging 3-year period of NHS employment and advanced study, which will be emotionally demanding as well as rewarding.
+Applicants should be sure they can commit to a challenging 3-year period of clinical work and advanced study, which will be emotionally demanding as well as rewarding.

 Applications are not accepted from candidates who have yet to attain graduate basis for chartered membership (GBC) with the British Psychological Society.